havenstadrp/documentatie/docs/guide/voertuigen/sloperij.md

 * Allows players to go to the "list" location from the config and receive an email with a car to find and scrap for reward items!

-!!! info
-    This job does not pay out money by default, it pairs well with the crafting system from [qb-inventory.md](qb-inventory.md "mention")

 ## Configuration